-No. Cedar is, in fact, a softwood variety, part of the same family and the pine tree.
+No. Cedar wood is, in fact, a softwood variety, part of the same family as the pine tree.

 How many different kinds of woods are there?

-If you consider the two major wood categories, softwood and hardwood, then there are two different kinds of wood.
-However, if you were to classify them on a more specific level, you’d get more than 50 varieties, from apple to zebrawood.
+If you consider only the two types wood categories, softwood and hardwood, then there are two different kinds of wood.
+However, if you were to classify the types of wood on a more specific level, you’d get more than 50 varieties of other woods, from apple to zebrawood.

 What are the three classifications of wood?

-The three major wood categories that are used in the lumber and timber trade are hardwoods, softwoods, and pseudowoods (a category of tree-like woods that includes the bamboo and the palm tree).
+There are three major wood categories in the lumber and timber trade.
+These are hardwoods, softwoods, and pseudo-woods.
+The latter is a category of tree-like types of wood that includes bamboo and palm trees.

 What are the two main types of timber?